kevinhosford/academic-kickstart/content/authors/admin/_index.md

 Kevin Hosford is a Post Graduate researcher at the Department of Sociology & Criminology, University College Cork.
 His research interests include Information Security, Cyber Behaviour & Culture, and Cybercrime.
 His doctorial research focuses on the development and investigation of conceptual understandings of Cyberterrorism.

-His professional contributions include (but not limited to); Assitant Researcher for Joint ECPAT & Interpol technical report 'Towards a Global Indicator on Unidentified Victims in Child Sexual Exploitation Material', Administrative Support for Inside-Out Prison Exchange Program, and Technical Support for UCC Criminology's Conversation With podcast.
+His professional contributions include (but not limited to); Assistant Researcher for Joint ECPAT & Interpol technical report 'Towards a Global Indicator on Unidentified Victims in Child Sexual Exploitation Material', Administrative Support for Inside-Out Prison Exchange Program, and Technical Support for UCC Criminology's Conversation With Criminologists podcast.